eliperelman/heroku-grafana/README.md

 ## Running locally

-The binary for the Grafana server has been build specifically for the platform running on Heroku, which is 64-bit Linux.
+The binary for the Grafana server has been built specifically for the platform running on Heroku, which is 64-bit Linux.
 If you are running another OS, you will not be able to run this locally as-is.

 ```sh
 # Launch the grafana server locally